 The CPO and Privacy Officers have additional functions including delivering privacy training to agency staff, proactively monitoring compliance, and managing the OAIC’s response to data breaches.

-What skills and knowledge should the OAIC’s Chief Privacy Officer & Privacy Officers have?
+What skills and knowledge should the OAIC’s Chief Privacy Officer and Privacy Officers have?

 The Privacy Officers, including the CPO, need skills and knowledge in a range of areas to carry out their role effectively.
 Most important will be an in-depth understanding of the Privacy Act and the Code, and the ability to translate these requirements into practice in the OAIC.
 The CPO and Privacy Officers will also need to have an understanding of any other legislation that governs the way the OAIC handles personal information.